wentzelit/html5inarow/script_test/test_list.md

 - ~~a token can't be placed on another token~~
 - ~~let rules be created with a gridModel~~
 - when it's the player's turn he can place the token
+- when it's player 1's turn a token of player 2's token type cannot be placed
 - When a player has placed a token it's the other players turn

 ###Separate rule sets